Definition of Written Threats

 There are numerous defenses available to contest a charge of Written Threats, and no person should attempt to resolve such a case without first consulting with a criminal attorney.
 Some of the more common defenses include the following:

-• Factual disputes as to whether the communication constitutes a threat;
+• Disputes as to whether the communication could cause “reasonable” alarm;

 • Alleged threat constitutes protected speech under the First Amendment;